Deciding On Size & Space For An Artwork

 A frame does much more than just enhance the image you have chosen.
 We believe that at the end of the day, you should frame the artwork you like.
 A good quality frame also protects your artwork, preserving it for many years to come.

-Although we can send the framed art to you from overseas, we do not recommend you to buy artwork with sizes larger than 150cm.
+Although we can send the framed art to you from overseas, we do not recommend you to buy artwork with sizes larger than 200cm.
 The reason is that it increases the risk of being damaged.
-Meanwhile, we believe that the shipping cost will be too high.
-We believe that you should use the money to support our artists and local framers, instead of paying the cost to the shipping company.
+We also welcome our customers to support our artists and local framers.

 We are lifting the lid on the customization process.
 Our artists are willing to work with customer on a unique piece.
 Kline Collective can paint artwork to your size and specifications.
 You will be able to find an art piece that can be tweaked to suit your space.
 If you like one of our paintings, just drop us an email and send us your requirements.
 We can make a custom order for you.
 Our email address: [email protected]